GetPoplog/Seed/README.md

 The first thing you will need to do is install the packages that Poplog depends on.
 You only need to do this once.
 There are shortcuts for doing this on Debian, Ubuntu, Fedora and OpenSUSE.
 You can list these 'jumpstarts' with `make help-jumpstart`.
 They are all named in an obvious way.
+You need to pick the one that is appropriate for your system.
+Here's how you would do it for an Ubuntu system.

 ```sh
 make jumpstart-ubuntu     # fetch all dependencies for Ubuntu